anoma/anoma/tech-specs/src/explore/design/dkg.md

 extension before it can move to the finalization phase.

-At this point, the next block proposer can aggregate the messages into a single instance using Ferveo as part of the verify vote extension phase.
-This is then included in the header of the finalized block along with the PVSS transcripts.
+At this point, the next block proposer can aggregate the messages into a single instance using Ferveo during its Finalize Block phase (assuming that the validator knows it will be the next block proposer) or during its Prepare Proposal phase at the beginning of the next round.
+The result of this is then included in the header of the next block along with the PVSS transcripts.
 Once this DKG is on the blockchain, it can be used for encryption of transactions until the next DKG instance is run.

 When deciding to aggregate the PVSS instances into a single one, we shall consider the instances ranked in terms of their validators as was also used